Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Related work

 \subsection{Software Ecosystems}

-\enquote{Software ecosystems} are studied from several angles and even using different definitions~\cite{Franco_Bedoya2017,Manikas2016,Mens2014}.
+\enquote{Software ecosystems} are studied from several angles and even using different definitions~\citep{Franco_Bedoya2017, Manikas2016, Mens2014}.
 The \enquote{software package ecosystems} term covers a subset of the software ecosystems term.
 In this paper, we study ML libraries that can be found across multiple software package ecosystems.
-Very few studies have focused on cross-ecosystem bindings.
-Constantinou~\etal\cite{constantinou_breaking_2018} investigated twelve software package ecosystems and observed that only a small proportion of packages are cross-ecosystem packages.
-However, these cross-ecosystem packages could have a high impact in ecosystems through the dependency network.
+These package ecosystems have formal processes for maintenance and official distribution channels for releases, aligning with the focus of our study.
+Our paper is the first to focus on cross-ecosystem bindings.
+Prior research has identified cross-ecosystem packages by finding those sharing a common source code repository~\citep{intertwining_kannee_2023, constantinou_breaking_2018}.
+These studies examined packages that are maintained within a single repository but are distributed across multiple ecosystems.
+However, they did not directly address the concept of bindings.
+While these studies might have unintentionally included some officially-maintained bindings within the same repository, they overlooked both community-maintained bindings and officially-maintained bindings hosted in different \seqsplit{repositories}.
+Our findings in Section~\ref{sec:RQ1} demonstrate that 94\% of the ML libraries bindings are community-maintained, underscoring a key difference in our work.